UKHomeOffice/docker-nginx-proxy-govuk/README.md

 ## Versioning

-This image will be versioned alongside the version of [docker-nginx-proxy] it consumes.
+This image will be versioned alongside the version of [docker-nginx-proxy] it consumes, with a minor build number taggen on the end.
 For the versions available, see the [tags on this repository].

 ## Authors